ShZil/network-utilities/Scanner/README.md

 [20:53] Back home.
 Working on the project portfolio, specifically the Date Structures part, because you gotta start somewhere!

 [20:54] Adding changes from Cyber class today.

+[21:05] Save ARP cache entry type (static or dynamic) under Special Information.

+[21:17] Changed the `router` in special network entities from `Locked` to regular.
+Now, the new information flowing from, say, `ARP Live`, can get inside `router`, which fixes "BUG: Live ARP doesn’t seem to retrieve the MAC of the router, although it is registered (by `ipconfig`).
+Perhaps a merge issue?".
+This indeed was a merge issue, since `LockedNetworkEntity` disables merging.